-- MaxClusterDialect: The maximum SMB dialect at which clients can access clustered shares on the server. - SupportsTreeConnectExtn: A Boolean, if set, indicates the server supports the SMB2 TREE_CONNECT Request Extension.
+- MaxClusterDialect: The maximum SMB dialect at which clients can access clustered shares on the server. - SupportsTreeConnectExtn: A Boolean that, if set, indicates that the server supports the SMB2 TREE_CONNECT Request Extension. - AllowNamedPipeAccessOverQUIC: A Boolean that, if set, indicates that the server allows opening named pipe when the connection is over QUIC.